greedy/scala-style/chapters/03_Types/04_Ascription.rst

 is identical.
 The following are examples of ascription:

 * ``Nil: List[String]``
-* ``Set(values:_*)``
+* ``Set(values: _*)``
 * ``"Daniel": AnyRef``

 Ascription is basically just an up-cast performed at compile-time for the sake of the type checker.
-Its use is not common, but it does happen on occaision.
+Its use is not common, but it does happen on occasion.
 The most often seen case of ascription is invoking a varargs method with a single ``Seq`` parameter.
 This is done by ascribing the ``_*`` type (as in the second example above).

-Ascription usually follows the type annotation conventions.
-The only exception is to omit the space when using the ``_*`` form of ascription with varargs.
+Ascription follows the type annotation conventions; a space follows the colon.